 activity.)
 These risks are translated into specific, actionable events that direct user behavior and actions, as well as trigger system actions to mitigate these risks or intimate them to relevant parties through escalation.

-Passwordless Authentication is also in the roadmap.
+Passwordless Authentication is also available with Compact Identity.
 Passwords pose several problems such as password fatigue and can be hacked rather easily.
 Passwordless Authentication enables multi-factor authentication with biometrics, soft tokens, hardware tokens, and through other means, to authenticate users without passwords entirely.

 In today’s security environment, managing risk is critical to success.
 It’s no longer about absolutes or single-form preventative measures.
 Proactive involvement is necessary.
 It’s not enough to have a system for access requests, access approvals, and access recertifications, the process must be guided by risk metrics.
 Compact Identity offers all this and more.